alpaka-group/alpaka3/docs/source/basic/abstraction.rst

 The ``CL_QUEUE_OUT_OF_ORDER_EXEC_MODE_ENABLE`` property of a command queue is an optional feature only supported by few vendors.
 Therefore, it can not be assumed to be available on all systems.

-*CUDA* on the other hand does currently (version 7.5) not support such out-of-order queues in any way.
+*CUDA*, *HIP* on the other hand does currently (version CUDA@13.0 and HIP@6.4) not support such out-of-order queues in any way.
-The user has to define dependencies explicitly through the order the tasks are enqueued into the queues (called queues in *CUDA*).
+The user has to define dependencies explicitly through the order the tasks are enqueued into the queues (called streams in *CUDA*).
 Within a queue, tasks are always executed in sequential order, while multiple queues are executed in parallel.
 Queues can wait for events enqueued into other queues.

-In both APIs, *OpenCL* and *CUDA*, a task graph can be emulated by creating one queue per task and enqueuing a unique event after each task, which can be used to wait for the preceding task.
+In most APIs, a task graph can be emulated by creating one queue per task and enqueuing a unique event after each task, which can be used to wait for the preceding task.
 However, this is not feasible due to the large queue and event creation costs as well as other overheads within this process.

 Therefore, to be compatible with a wide range of APIs, the interface for task parallelism has to be constrained.